- What is family learning?

 - Risley Avenue Primary School: 020 8808 0792

 Courses are free (funded by CLIF), but dates are restricted and subject to availability.
 Full attendance on 10 sessions required.
-Some crèche places may be available for children 1-5 years.
+Some crèche places may be available for children aged 1-5 years.

 You can now enrol for free family learning courses, starting this spring at: